f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

-BIG-IP Next for Kubernetes is modular and can be deployed at various scales in .
-Our lab development environment with take advantage of KinD to build a Kubernetes cluster in a single virtual machine.
+BIG-IP Next for Kubernetes is modular and can be deployed at various scales.
+Our lab development environment will take advantage of KinD to build a Kubernetes cluster in a single virtual machine.

 Our lab network diagram will look like this when we are done: